lunogram/platform/docs/docs/advanced/config.md

 | TRACKING_DEEPLINK_MIRROR_URL | string | false

 ### Error Handling
-Parcelvoy supports both logging information about the system to the terminal as well as logging errors to either Bugsnag or Sentry.
+Lunogram supports both logging information about the system to the terminal as well as logging errors to either Bugsnag or Sentry.

 | Key | Type | Required | Description
 |--|--|--|--|